punitkatiyar/node-master-guide/README.md

 <hr>

-## Node Basic Setup and test
+## Start Node Js And ES6

-- **Install Node.js: Go to the official Node.js website at https://nodejs.org and download the appropriate version for your operating system.
+**Install Node.js: Go to the official Node.js website at https://nodejs.org and download the appropriate version for your operating system.
 Follow the installation instructions to install Node.js.**

 > JavaScript And ES5 and ES6